Beckhoff/TF2000_Server_Samples/Extensions/CustomConfig/README.md

     <a href="http://127.0.0.1:1010/VirtualDirectory/Path/Filename" download>Download link</a>
     ````

-    Limitation: The download button is not available inside of the live-view of the engineering.
+    **Limitation:** The download button is not available in the live-view of the HMI engineering.

 ## Example requests